Memphis Center Arts

 To receive a fellowship, students must collaborate with a faculty/staff mentor who will help shape the project and guide its execution.
 The mentor must agree to participation before the application is accepted.
 While the specifics of mentor/student interactions will differ based on each project, it is expected that they will meet regularly and collaborate on all facets of the fellowship work.
 During the course of their fellowships, all students and mentors will meet in cohort sessions to discuss projects and larger issues.
 Upon the completion of the fellowship, students will produce reflective essays – which, when applicable, will also include visual or audio material – and deposit materials related to their project in the Rhodes College digital archive.

-The deadline for summer and fall 2018 consideration is March 30th.
+The deadline for summer and fall consideration is March 30th.
+Deadline for Spring fellowship is Nov.
+15th.
 Fellowships are typically 10hrs/wk., and group projects are welcome to apply.
 If you have an idea in mind, make sure you have a committed faculty mentor before submitting your application.